|

 Recipe Notes:

 Every now and again I develop a recipe that I am extra excited to share.
-This is one of them.
-Using tofu to make meatballs is incredibly simple, and the results are great.
-Adding shiitake mushroom, shallot, garlic and ginger to the tofu mixture adds a lot of flavour.
-Then the balls get browed in a pan at which point they definitely become "meaty".
-The meatballs along with the Hoisin & 5 Spice Sauce, really remind me of the meatballs my mum made when I was growing up.
-I wasn't even thinking about them before hand!
+This is one of those recipes.
+Using tofu to make meatballs is incredibly simple, and the results are great!
+Adding shiitake mushroom, shallot, garlic and ginger to the tofu mixture adds a ton of flavour.
+To cook, simply brown the balls in a pan with a bit of oil until golden on all sides.
+They are slightly delicate, but hold up pretty well, and I think add that textured meaty vibe to a variety of dishes.
+In this recipe, the meatballs along with the Hoisin & 5 Spice Sauce, really remind me of the meatballs my mum made growing up.
+I wasn't even thinking about them before hand, but I was immediately transported to that family dish we ate regularly.
 I remember hers being a sweet sauce that began with ketchup.
 It had brown sugar, soy sauce, and I can't remember what else, but we always gobbled them up over rice probably with a simple cooked vegetable like broccoli.
-The flavours here are a bit different of course, but nostalgic vibes none the less.
+The flavours here are a bit different of course, but give those nostalgic vibes none the less.
 Serving Suggestions I like to eat the meatballs over rice with steamed broccoli.
 Since these are tofu meatballs, they are a lot lower in fat than a meat based meatball would be.
 I find the final dish needs an addition of fat just to round everything out.
-I like to drizzle some sesame oil over top of everything, and a generous sprinkling of sesame seeds.
-A sprinkle of fresh cilantro is nice too.
-I also have served them as finger food (ok toothpick food), simply tossed in the sauce, lined up on a plate and drizzled with sesame mayo, sesame seeds and cilantro.
+A bit of sesame oil over top of everything does the trick, along with a generous sprinkling of sesame seeds.
+Cilantro is a nice touch for a bit of green, but it's not necessary.
+I also love to serve them tossed in this sauce but instead of over rice, lined up on a plate as finger food (ok toothpick food).
+I drizzle sesame mayo over top, a sprinkle of sesame seeds and then cilantro.
 For the mayo I just mixed some sesame oil into vegan mayo until it tasted good, with a bit of water to thin it out a bit.
-Into a squeeze bottle, a tasty garnish.
+Into a squeeze bottle for easy distribution.
+I actually even love this with the rice and broccoli version if I have it.
+The addition of fat simply brings more balance to the dish.
+Step by Step Instructions for Tofu Shiitake Meatballs

 1. Rehydrated dried shiitake mushroom, shallot, garlic and ginger get softened in a pan with a bit of olive oil.
 This gets mixed together with tofu, cornstarch and "flax egg" (ground flax seed mixed with water).